Asian Studies Program

 Why Study Asia?

 Graduates with an informed, global perspective and expertise in East Asia are sought by employers in a wide range of professions, including academia, business, government and think tanks, international companies and organizations, libraries and museums, media, non-profit organizations, and language teaching abroad.
-The federal government projects a high demand for graduates trained in "Critical Need Languages" such as Mandarin Chinese and Korean.
+The federal government projects a high demand for graduates trained in "Critical Need Languages" such as Mandarin Chinese, Korean and Japanese.

 Asian Studies is an interdisciplinary program drawing on the expertise of faculty from over ten departments in the college, with the broad mission of promoting greater awareness and understanding of East Asia, South Asia, and Southeast Asia, through: